Sunday, January 31, 2010

 Producer of the Year Award in Theatrical Motion Pictures:

-, Kathryn Bigelow, Mark Boal, Nicolas Chartier, Greg Shapiro
+THE HURT LOCKER, Kathryn Bigelow, Mark Boal, Nicolas Chartier, Greg Shapiro

 Producer of the Year Award in Animated Theatrical Motion Pictures: